Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation: Supplemental Material

 For any eigenvalue $\lambda\in\mathbb{C}$ with corresponding eigenvector $v$ satisfying $Z\,v = \lambda\,v$, we have

 implying that $\lambda^*$ is also an eigenvalue with eigenvector $w=\Sigma v^*$.
 Thus, complex eigenvalues of $Z$ always appear in conjugate pairs.
 If $\lambda$ is real, we find

 indicating that $v$ and $w$ are orthogonal eigenvectors corresponding to the same real eigenvalue.
 In this case, the real eigenvalue appears twice in the diagonalized form of $Z$.
 Consequently, the determinant $\det(Z)$, being the product of all eigenvalues, is always nonnegative.
+We note that for odd-even or odd-odd nuclei the correlation matrix can not be written in the form of Eq.~(\ref{eq:Zcorr}) and the resulting determinant could be negative or complex.